NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 - Look for the FMGE June 2026 result link on the homepage.

-- The result is first published as a PDF listing roll numbers of qualified candidates.
+- The result is first published as a PDF listing the roll numbers of all qualified candidates.

-- Search for your roll number in the PDF using the Ctrl+F search function.
+- Search for your roll number in the PDF using Ctrl+F.

 - For your individual scorecard: log in to the NBEMS candidate portal using your application number and date of birth.

-- Download and save the scorecard — it shows your marks subject-wise, your aggregate score, and your pass/fail status.
+- Download and save the scorecard — it shows your marks, aggregate score, and pass or fail status.

 FMGE Result Timeline (Based on Recent Sessions)